Configuration"

 - Installation

-- Forwarding container logs, application logs, host logs and audit logs
+- Forwarding container logs, application logs, host logs and audit logs.

-- Test our solution with the embedded 30 days evaluation license.
+- Test our solution with the embedded 30-day evaluation license.

 - Collectord Configuration (Kubernetes)